IBM/ai-on-z-101/docs/onnxdlc.md

 The best approach to getting started with ONNX models using the IBM Deep Learning Compiler will depend on the IBM zSystem operating system on which you plan to use the inference program.

-**z/OS users** can either choose a  Machine Learning for z/OS (WMLz) based approach or leverage Linux on Z options; in either case, z/OS Container Extensions will be required to utilize the IBM Z Deep Learning Compiler.
+**z/OS users** can either choose a  Machine Learning for z/OS (MLz) based approach or leverage Linux on Z options; in either case, z/OS Container Extensions will be required to utilize the IBM Z Deep Learning Compiler.

-There are two WMLz based options:
+There are two MLz based options:

 - **Machine Learning for z/OS**, which is a z/OS product that manages full model lifecycle and includes numerous features to improve performance for AI models and simplify deployment.
     - Enables you to upload your ONNX model then compile and deploy at the push of a button.